Bankruptcy may get rid of your debts, but its effects are severe and long-lasting

 - Once they sell your assets and the money goes to your creditors, they will discharge any remaining balances left on your debts.
 This means you no longer owe them money.

 - The accounts will be listed under “discharge status” on your credit report for seven years.
 Once the seven-year period ends, your credit is wiped clean and you can start to rebuild.

 Having a fresh credit report may sound good, but it can also limit your borrowing ability because you won’t have a credit history.
 In some ways this can be just as challenging as having bad credit.
 You will need to build your credit the same way you did when you first started borrowing and it will require patience and careful budgeting.

-Advantages/disadvantages of filing for bankruptcy
+Advantages/disadvantages of filing

 - Get rid of unsecured debt, allowing for a “fresh start”

 - Put an end to harassing calls from creditors

 - Protect certain assets, including certain amounts of clothing, furniture, and farming property, though this varies from province to province

 - You cannot eliminate all debts.
 For example, student loans less than seven years old, child support payments, and fines or penalties imposed by the courts